top of page

 2018

 Founded in 2018, Santo de Piedra emerged from a curatorial vision shaped beyond the world of spirits.
-Long before the house took form, its founder, David S. Giles, worked as a museographer, conducting research within communities in Oaxaca.
-This immersion led to an early encounter with mezcal more than fifteen years ago—an experience grounded in observation, dialogue, and time, which would come to define the house’s enduring understanding of terroir and creation.
+Long before the house took form, its founding partner, David S. Giles, worked as a museographer, conducting research within communities in Oaxaca.
+This immersion led to an early encounter with mezcal more than fifteen years ago — an experience grounded in observation, dialogue, and time, which would come to define the house's enduring understanding of terroir and creation.

-In this spirit, Santo de Piedra operates closer to a haute couture maison than to a conventional distillery, conceiving collections rather than products.
-Each decanter is approached as a singular piece, attentive to time, place, and moment, shaped by discipline and restraint.
-At its core, the house remains guided by the humility of apprenticeship—treating every creation with the same care as the salt of the earth.
+In this spirit, Santo de Piedra operates closer to a haute couture maison than to a distillery — conceiving collections rather than products, and approaching each decanter as a singular piece shaped by attention, discipline, and restraint.
+At its core, the house remains guided by the humility of apprenticeship — treating every creation with the same care as the salt of the earth.

 bottom of page